-Madrona Manor’s landmark mansion has welcomed guests since 1881
+Madrona Manor’s landmark mansion has impressed visitors since 1881

 John Alexander Paxton was an extremely prosperous man engaged in many successful

-a contract was given to Ludwig and Guerne to erect a home for $12,000.00 west of
+a contract was awarded to Ludwig and Guerne to erect a home for $12,000 west of Healdsburg just

-and it was the grandest of show places in the 1880’s and 90’s.
-All of Healdsburg felt pride in
+and it was a grand show place in the 1880’s and 90’s.
+Healdsburg workmen were employed almost

-were employed almost exclusively on the building.
-The first story was up in June and, in July,
+exclusively on the building.
+The first story was up in June and, in July, 3,000 feet of

-3,000 feet of manufactured gas piping was laid.
-By the end of the year the house was
+manufactured gas pipeline was laid from the city to the Mansion.
+By the end of the year the grand

 The Paxton family consisted of John and Hannah, their two sons, Blitz and Charles (both grown and not living at home) and a sister of Mrs. Paxton's, Miss Ruth McClellan, who, for a time taught at the local school.
 There was a coachman, a footman, a groom, several maids and at least one

 Paxton purchased the forty acre Sterling Ranch in 1881, and five years later began a winery at a cost of $10,000.00.
 Joe Deluchi laid the stone work, making the walls four feet thick at the base and two feet at the top.
 The winery was 50' x 70' and 2 ½ stories high.
 Its capacity was 75,000 gallons and designed to utilize the grapes from Paxton's upland vineyards.
 The following year Mr. Paxton left New York for business in Liverpool and died aboard the steamer just short of his 69th birthday.
 Funeral services were held in Healdsburg on June 19, and his body was interred in a stone vault on the eastern slope of Madrona Manor under a favorite evergreen tree.

 Hannah built a church at Matheson and East Street